Reference Architectures, 1.0.0

 In a static content delivery scenario, you have two options:

-• Deployment via Crownpeak S3 and CloudFront
+• Deployment via S3 and CloudFront

 • Deployment via SFTP module

-Deployment via Crownpeak S3 and CloudFront
+Deployment via S3 and CloudFront

-If you use Crownpeak S3 deployment and CloudFront, all your generated HTML and files like CSS, Client JS, and media files are synced to Amazon S3, deployed via AWS Services S3-Deployment Module, and delivered via CloudFront.
+If you use S3 deployment and CloudFront, all your generated HTML and files like CSS, Client JS, and media files are synced to Amazon S3, deployed via AWS Services S3-Deployment Module, and delivered via CloudFront.
 CloudFront handles caching for you.
 You merely have to connect your domain to the CloudFront.
 Moreover, in this setup, Amazon handles scalability and performance.

 Deployment via SFTP module